Virginia student claims she was told to take down pro-gun video off Facebook by school

 The video, which has racked up over 64,000 views, drew the attention of Fox News contributor Tomi Lahren, who wrote on Twitter "My friend Elizabeth posted this Facebook LIVE supporting the Second Amendment.
 Today her school administrators asked her to take it down because it “offended” other students.
 Free speech doesn’t end where feelings begin.
 Enough of this."

-Byard told Fox News that school officials have never disciplined a student who made a video "in any manner" for making statements in support of the Second Amendment.
+Byard told Fox News that school officials have never disciplined a student who made a video "in any manner" for statements in support of the Second Amendment.

 The 16-year-old now plans to host a Facebook show called "The Fight for Freedom," and plans to form a Students for Trump club at the high school, according to The Examiner.